 “What do we do about CMV?”
 Good luck getting universal agreement on the answer to THAT question!
-This little herpesvirus can cause BIG problems in certain susceptible transfusion recipients.
+CMV can cause BIG problems in certain susceptible transfusion recipients.
 Dr. John Roback has spent the last few years at the heart of the debate, and he’s here to help!

 Shouldn’t This be Simple?

-Dr. John Roback has been at the forefront of this “battle.”
+Dr. John Roback has been at the forefront of this “battle” for years.
 He was senior author on a 2016 AABB Committee Report (reference below) that was originally intended to end the argument.
-However, Dr. Roback and his colleagues on the AABB Clinical Transfusion Medicine Committee found the “evidence” to be…well, it wasn’t good!
+However, Dr. Roback and his colleagues on the AABB Clinical Transfusion Medicine Committee found the “evidence” to be…well, not great!
 They decided instead to summarize the information to date, and John is here today to tell us all about it!

-I have previously expressed my personal feelings on TT-CMV prevention, both on this podcast (see Episode 044, where I discuss it with Pat Kopko) and in a video I did on leukoreduction in 2013 (it’s a little dated now, but still relevant).
-In short, I don’t completely agree with Dr. Roback’s philosophy outlined in this interview, as I generally believe that modern prestorage leukocyte reduction really is equivalent to CMV testing, but this just illustrates again the variation in practice in the U.S.!
+I have previously expressed my personal feelings on TT-CMV prevention, both on this podcast (see Episode 044, where I discuss it with Dr. Pat Kopko) and in a video I did on leukoreduction in 2013 (it’s a little dated now, but still relevant).
+In short, I don’t completely agree with Dr. Roback’s personal philosophy outlined in this interview, as I generally believe that modern prestorage leukocyte reduced blood really is equivalent to CMV seronegative blood.
+However, this just illustrates again the variation in practice in the U.S.!
 Seriously, can’t we just get pathogen reduction figured out for all products so we can stop worrying about CMV??

 Dr. John Roback is a graduate of the University of Chicago Pritzker School of Medicine for both his MD and PhD.
 He is a Professor of Pathology and Laboratory Medicine at Emory University in Atlanta, GA, where he is medical director of the Emory University Blood Bank and the Emory Medical Laboratories.
 He is also Director of the Emory Center for Transfusion and Cellular Therapy.